utkarshbajaj2/utkarshbajaj2/README.md

-### I am Utkarsh Bajaj from India, and I do a content on coding(PYTHON and C++) 👋
+### I am Utkarsh Bajaj from India, and I do a content on coding(JAVA & MySQL) 👋
-#### I am a learner , begineer in c++ and python
+#### I am a learner , begineer in JAVA AND SPRINGBOOT
-I am a first year student pursuing Civil Engineering (B.Tech) .
+I am an Engineering Gratuate (B.Tech) .
 I am ready to meet new people , want to interact and work with them.

-Skills: c++/python
+Skills: JAVA , MySQL , SPRINGBOOT

-- 🔭 I’m currently working on python
+- 🔭 I’m currently working on JAVA & MySQ
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning  JAVA AND SPRINGBOOT
 - 🤔 I’m looking for help with doubts in code
-- 📫 How to reach me: instagram: @_utkarshbajaj
+- 📫 How to reach me: Linkdln: www.linkedin.com/in/utkarsh-bajaj-ab291113b